Start planning your summer

 Where to start

 First stop is your college or university careers service.
-They should have details of lots of different schemes and opportunities from companies and organisations looking to attract students over the summer period, as well as advice on previous students’ experiences.
+They should have details of various different schemes and opportunities, as well as advice on previous students’ experiences.

 But there’s no shortage of stuff online too – here’s our pick of some of the options out there…